Where are they now? Liverpool’s XI beaten by Northampton in 2010

 There were high hopes for Wilson on Merseyside, but he made a measly nine appearances in three years before returning to Scotland with Hearts.

-He made a return to Rangers in 2015 before leaving for Colorado Rapids in January 2018.
+He made a return to Rangers in 2015 before leaving for MLS side Colorado Rapids in January 2018.

 He was hardly known for his goalscoring ability in the Premier League, but the Brazilian’s first goal for the Italians was a backheel in the Europa League.
-He’s been a regular for three seasons in a row.
+He’s been a regular for four seasons in a row.
 What a man.

 Having made his first-ever start at Anfield in a 4-1 win over Steaua București in the Europa League a week earlier, Spearing was certainly brought back down to earth against Northampton.

 He made 45 appearances across two seasons for the Reds and was tipped for big things, but he was loaned to Bolton in August 2012 and joined them permanently a year later.

-He helped Real Betis, Alaves and Getafe to promotion from the Spanish second division in successive seasons before joining the latter on a permanent transfer in 2017 and then signing for Malaga a year later.
+He helped Real Betis, Alaves and Getafe to promotion from the Spanish second division in successive seasons before joining the latter on a permanent transfer in 2017.
+The 30-year-old spent two years at hometown club Malaga and then moved to Spanish third division side Logrones in 2021.